g2p/blocks/README.md

 ## bcache conversion

-`blocks to-bcache` converts a partition to a bcache backing device.
+`blocks to-bcache` converts a block device (partition or logical volume) to use bcache.
+A development version of the bcache cli utilities is required.
-This is done by inserting a bcache superblock before the partition (resizing filesystems as necessary) then shifting the start of the partition.
-A development version of `bcache-tools` (bcache cli utilities) is required.
 At runtime (but not during conversion), you need a kernel that reads a slightly updated bcache format:

 * <https://github.com/g2p/bcache-tools>
 * <https://github.com/g2p/linux/tree/bcache-for-upstream>

-## LV to bcache conversion

-`blocks lv-to-bcache` converts a logical volume to a bcache backing device.

 # Requirements